Recurrence, transience and anti-concentration of Rademacher random walks: Introduction

 \section{Introduction}

-Throughout this paper, let $\epsilon_1, \epsilon_2, \dots$ be a sequence of i.i.d.\ Rademacher($1/2$) random variables, taking the values $\pm1$ each with probability $1/2$.
+Throughout this paper, $\epsilon_1, \epsilon_2, \dots$ is a sequence of independent Rademacher($1/2$) random variables, taking the values $\pm1$ each with probability $1/2$.
 We will refer to these simply as Rademacher random variables (dropping the $1/2$).
 Let $(a_n)_{n \geq 1}$ be a deterministic sequence of non-negative real numbers, and define the associated \emph{Rademacher random walk} $(X_n)_{n \ge 0}$ by

 When all of the $a_k$ take the value 1, the associated Rademacher random walk is exactly the simple symmetric random walk in one dimension, and the recurrence of this random walk is a fundamental result in any introductory probability course.
 However, by simply changing the sequence of step sizes $(a_n)$, the problem becomes much less elementary and the behaviour of the Rademacher random walk is still unknown in many cases, including the simple-looking case where $a_n = n^{\alpha}$.